sybrew/the-seo-framework/readme.txt

 		* The "Home" URL in the plugin activation page is now dubbed "About".
 		* Description additions are automatically turned off now on new sites.
 		* Link relationship tags for Posts and Pages are now automatically enabled on new installations, because there's no longer a performance impact.
+		* The sitemap's timestamp options are now found under the new "Metadata" tab.
+		* The title's separator option is now found under the "Additions" tab.
 	* **Updated:**
 		* Most, if not all, database transients related to this plugin have been invalidated and are being rebuilt.
 The old transients will be cleaned up by WordPress automatically.
 		* Various [?]-links have been updated.
 Some were redirecting, others had the URL fragment adjusted.